 If we represent numbers using “dots,” there are special numbers that can form “polygons.”
 Numbers that can form polygons are called polygonal numbers.
 For example, the square numbers 1, 4, 9, 16 and so on form a “square.”
 As shown below, it is easy to see that the 10th square number is a square with 10 rows and 10 columns.
 This means that the 10th square number is equal to 100 (has 100 dots).

 Like square numbers, triangular numbers form a shape.
 You guessed it right, the shape is a triangle.
 Finding the 15th triangular number seems hard, but we have already learned that triangular numbers are connected to the sum of the first m positive integers.
 The mth triangular number has

-Notice that each “polygonal number” has its own formula.
-For example, we have not discussed pentagonal numbers yet, so it may take quite sometime to get the 10th pentagonal number.
-The question now is, can we find a formula to get the the number of dots given the “size” and “shape” of a polygonal number?
-For example, what what is the 8th heptagonal number?
+Notice that for each “polygonal number” a formula is needed to get the total number of dots.
+For example, we have not discussed pentagonal numbers yet, so it may take quite some time to determine the 10th pentagonal number.
+The question now is, can we find a formula to determine the number of dots given the “size” and “shape” of a polygonal number?
+For example, what is the 8th heptagonal number?